 This is a review/general advice post detailing my experiences working on the Lich King cosplay which took the better part of a year in order to complete, and was made primarily with worbla.
 First of all, here is the finished product on stage.

-Let me just lay it out that, this is simply my opinion (which I'm free to express on my blog).
+Let me just lay it out that, this is simply my opinion.
 I would have genuinely appreciated a different viewpoint, before I made the decision to commit to worbla being the primary material for this build.
 So hopefully this will be helpful to some folk.

 The whole process of making this outfit has proved to be more rewarding than not, as I'm really proud of the finished look, and everyone was so lovely about it!
 It took a lot longer than anticipated to complete; I really thought that this would be wrapped up in August (har har).
 The important lesson is; always sort out the structural and attachment aspects first.
 It will cause problems of nightmare proportion if you don't.